blizz81pj/blizz-api/README.md

 # Public Repo for Phil Jonak's home projects and spit-balling

+## Beer Recipe Book Conversion
+One side project goal I'm working towards in these repositories is replacing a physical binder that contains many recipes for beers I have brewed at home.

 ## beer-api-java
 This directory contains a Spring Boot Java application with some JPA wrangling for beer recipe models that are persisted in a local MySQL instance.